keenhenry/keenhenry.github.io/_posts/2025-03-25-image-compression-in-python.md

 ### How

-After some simple research, I found popular tools like [`ImageMagick`][imagemagick] and Python library [`pillow`][pillow] are viable solutions.
-Eventually, I chose to use Python because I enjoy writing Python program more 😏.
+After some simple research, I found popular tools like [`ImageMagick`][imagemagick] and the Python library [`pillow`][pillow] are viable solutions.
+In the end, I chose to use Python because I enjoy writing Python programs more 😏.

 ## The Code